 For TaLisa Hughes, family and church is center of her universe.
 But a close second is helping those around her figure out the complexities of insurance and investments.

-Hughes and her husband own and operate American Senior Benefits in the Houston area, where they specialize in helping the elderly understand the importance of insurance for health needs and legacy wishes.
+Hughes works with Hilditch Financial Services in the Houston area, where they specialize in helping the elderly understand the importance of insurance for health needs and legacy wishes.

 Hughes recently took the time to respond to the following questions for this week’s Women’s Insurance Network Producer Profile feature.